Poems

 then highlighted your own remarks in pink;

-because you made us proofread the galleys
+us proofread the galleys

 of your how-I-became-a-famous-writer memoir;

-because you wanted disciples, and got them,
+because you wanted disciples,

 and hated me for not becoming one;

-because you were beautiful and knew it, and used it,
+because you were beautiful and knew it, and

 making wide come-fuck-me eyes